 So to sum it up, what are we looking at here?
 The basic mechanicals (and electronics) of the XE are excellent and solidly executed.
 Unlike past Jaguars, I can’t think of any major warnings not to buy it.
 Unfortunately, I can’t really think of any reasons TO buy it, either.
 What is missing is are the true quintessential characteristic that makes a Jaguar a Jaguar.

 As it is, I struggle to see who the intended buyer of the XE is supposed to be.
 Anglophiles?
-There isn’t enough Britishness here to appease a true “God Save the Queen” tea drinker.
+There isn’t enough Britishness here to appease the tea and crumpets set.
 Someone looking for an alternative Audi/BMW/Mercedes triumvirate?
 Perhaps, but these are all excellent cars that few people are seeking alternatives to, and all of these models offer better interiors in their base configuration.
 Jaguar is trying to carve a niche for itself, but with a vehicle that is not distinctive or bold enough to do so.

 Postscript: Jaguar has done a mid-cycle refresh on the XE for 2020 and addressed some of the issues with the 2019 model.
 Most importantly, they increased the amount of standard equipment (while maintaining the $39,900 base price).
 Standard equipment now includes LED headlights, Apple CarPlay/Android Auto, parking sensors, and ambient interior lighting.
 The shifter dial has been replaced with a proper lever, and the windows switches on the door have been moved from the weird elevated pod they were on in my rental to the armrest where they belong.
 None of my other complaints about the interior have been addressed, however.